Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

 In 2007, a Japanese journalist and several North Korean refugees launched Rimjingang, the first newsmagazine to be based on independent reporting from inside the country.
-The reporting is conducted by specially trained North Koreans—most of them refugees along the border with China—who have agreed to go back into North Korea and operate as undercover journalists using hidden cameras.
+The reporting is conducted by specially trained North Koreans—most of them refugees along the border with China—who have agreed to go back into the country and operate as undercover journalists using hidden cameras.
 A number of other news outlets based outside the country, including Daily NK, also provide reporting about North Korea and rely to some extent on sources based inside the country.
-Although reports from these outlets are easily accessible for people outside North Korea, within the country, most citizens still rely primarily on state-owned broadcasting agencies for news.
+Although reports from these outlets are easily accessible for people outside North Korea, within the country most citizens still rely primarily on state-owned broadcasting agencies for news.